-- Lists costs that may never be paid for with federal funds.
-For example, federal funds can never pay for alcohol and typically cannot pay for lobbying. - Lists general criteria all costs supported with federal funds must satisfy.
-For example, federal funds can only pay for costs that are allocable to the relevant grant. - Sets additional requirements for certain costs supported with federal funds.
-For example, LEAs that use federal funds for employee salaries and benefits must keep records documenting how much time the employees spent on grant activities.
+- Lists costs that may never be paid for with federal funds.3 For example, federal funds can never pay for alcohol4 and typically cannot pay for lobbying.5 - Lists general criteria all costs supported with federal funds must satisfy.
+For example, federal funds can only pay for costs that are allocable to the relevant grant.
+The costs that are allocable to the relevant grant. - Sets additional requirements for certain costs supported with federal funds.8 For example, LEAs that use federal funds for employee salaries and benefits must keep records documenting how much time the employees spent on grant activities.9